"Chocolate runs in my veins!"

 I am a chocolate lover and health enthusiast.
 I believe in nurturing my body with the best I can find because I want to turn 100 healthy years old.
 I am so captivated by the advancements of the world that I can't wait to see what all of us will create in the next 70+ years.
 I hope that with a fairly-traded, organic, and plant-based product I can contribute to a sustainable future that is based on high quality and coated in sweetness :)

 Raised into an ethical life way, I was always concerned with the story behind a product.
-I wanted to know how it was produced, what was in it, and whether my consumption would have a positive or negative effect in long term - on the environment, on the producer, on animals, and on myself.
+I wanted to know how it was produced, what was in it, and whether my consumption would have a positive or negative effect in long term - on the environment, on other people, and on myself.
 I found that quality matters more than quantity and that 'Organic' does not imply 'Ethical' at all.

 I went vegan in 2012 after my Yoga Teacher Training in Thailand.
 During this time, I also discovered my deep indulgence for dark chocolate.
 The more I was becoming an intuitive eater, the more I noticed that my body wanted chocolate as much as my mind and mouth did.
 Score!

-Then I came to Canada as a student, and along with that amazing transition, an opportunity that I am now fully committed to: The Good Chocolatier.
-My final project at University was around Social Enterprising and how to turn a small business into a social enterprise.
+Then I came to Canada as a student, and along with that very fulfilling transition, The Good Chocolatier emerged!
+My final project at University was around Social Enterprising and how to turn a small business into a social enterprise to change some of the existing power imbalances in our current system.
 Long study short, it works!
 Ask me about how if you are curious to learn more.

 Our chocolate production starts with the harvesting of the golden-orange cacao pods from the magical tree Theobroma cacao.
 Our Arriba Nacional Criollo cacao is from the upriver areas of the Guayas River in the lowland provinces of Ecuador.
 The bean has a very fine flavour profile and distinct floral aroma.
 Climate, soil composition, the amount of sun and shade, time of harvesting and fermentation are all factors that contribute to its exquisite flavour notes.
 The fruits grow best when they are protected from direct sunlight in between other tropical trees like coconut and plantains.
 Small farms pay attention to the tree's needs as part of a larger ecosystem.

-At The Good Chocolatier, we started with cacao form Bali, Indonesia.
+At The Good Chocolatier, we started with cacao from Bali, Indonesia.

 Founder Pierre Gruget traveled with his wife and three boys to a family-run cacao plantation.
 Fortunately, he got to learn from the owners directly about the harvesting, winnowing, fermenting and roasting process of the bean.
 He recognized that the practices they were using were authentic and responsible.
-Since we work exclusively with small-scale fair trade farms, we occasionally change our supplier due to bad weather conditions and other natural barriers.
-Our second and now main supplier grows their cacao in Ecuador.
-The taste of the bean is similar to our Bali products and the ethics of the farm align with our values.
-We are constantly building new relationships with the growers in Ecuador.
+Since we work exclusively with small-scale fair trade farms, we had to change our supplier due to bad weather conditions and other natural barriers.
+Our now main supplier grows their cacao in Ecuador - the ethics of the farm align with our values and the quality of beans after light roasting is absolutely impeccable.
+Try using our cacao paste in ceremony and you'll be happily surprised about the rich experience it offers.
+100% ethical, organic, and handled with love in all stages of the process.

 Even though cacao does not grow close to home, we source most of our other ingredients from British Columbia, Canada.
 Using what is native to Canada differentiates our chocolate from other manufacturers.
-Our blueberries come from Hakkak's Organic Farm in Richmond, the Ice Wine is from the Okanagan, we use Wild Honey Ale from a brewery in Nelson, and our maple-syrup sweetened bars create the extra Canadian experience.
+Our blueberries come from Hakkak's Organic Farm in Richmond, the Ice Wine is from Mission Hill, sea salt from Salt Spring Island, and our maple-syrup sweetened bars create the extra Canadian experience.
 We are proud to introduce the world to BC's specialities in the form of chocolate.